Information

 Medication

-In order that we can safeguard all our pupils when they come to college, we have to be made aware of all medical conditions that require management, as we can only support pupils effectively with medical needs on the most up to date information that we have.
+To safeguard pupils at Swanmore College, we must be made aware of all medical conditions that require management, as we can only support pupils with medical needs effectively if the information we have is up to date.

-All medicines both prescribed or over the counter must be brought into the college by a parent/carer and handed over to the Welfare Officer Miss Smith.
+All medicines, both prescribed or over the counter, must be brought into the college by a parent/carer and handed to the Welfare Officer, Miss Smith, at Visitor Reception.
 She will then obtain the appropriate paperwork from you to ensure that we are able to administer and log all medication correctly.
+Please be aware that we can only accept medication in it’s original packaging.
+Please also note that we can only administer paracetamol & hay fever medication without prescription.

-It is our policy to give age appropriate doses of paracetamol to secondary age children as described on the packet, we will only administer one tablet of 500mg at second break – 12.40pm to any pupil that presents at the welfare office.
-The Welfare Officer and Deputy Welfare Officer will check consent, paracetamol may be administered by Welfare Officer or Deputy Welfare Officer who have received the required medical awareness training in the event of a headache, toothache, period pain or any type of mild to moderate pain.
+It is our policy to give age-appropriate doses of paracetamol to secondary age children as described on the packet.
+We will only administer one tablet of 500mg at second break – 12.40 pm – to any pupil who visits the Welfare Office, in M Block.
+The Welfare Officer and Deputy Welfare Officer will check consent.
+Paracetamol may be administered by the Welfare Officer or Deputy Welfare Officer, who have received the required medical awareness training, in the event of a headache, toothache, period pain or any type of mild to moderate pain.
 (Please see the Administering Paracetamol Policy).

-Any out of date medicines must be collected by parents, and replaced with in date medication.
+Any out-of-date medication must be collected by parents/carers and replaced with in date medication.

-We thank you for your assistance in safeguarding all our pupils.
+We thank you for your assistance in safeguarding our pupils.

 Pupils on crutches

-Please be aware that if a pupil sustains an injury which necessitates the use of crutches, we cannot accommodate them at the College unless parents speak with the pupil’s Head of House prior to their return.
-There is likely to be paperwork to be completed and signed to comply with Health and Safety regulations and there may be a need to relocate classes on a short-term basis to accommodate pupils who cannot access the stairs.
-Unfortunately, pupils who attend the College on crutches without the Head of House’s knowledge will have to return home until the necessary paperwork and other arrangements have been finalised.
+No pupil on crutches or wearing a support boot is permitted on site before a meeting with a parent/carer and their Head of Year has taken place.
+A post hospitalisation meeting is needed before the pupil returns to Swanmore as we have paperwork which must be completed and signed to comply with Health and Safety regulations.
+Also, we may need to relocate classes on a short-term basis to accommodate pupils who cannot access the stairs.
+Pupils who attend the College on crutches or in a support boot, without the Head of Year’s knowledge, will have to return home until the necessary paperwork and other arrangements have been finalised.

 Is my child too ill for school?

-If your child is well enough to go to school but has an infection that could be passed on, such as a cold sore or head lice, let their teacher know.
+If your child is well enough to attend but has an infection that could be passed on, such as a cold sore or head lice, please contact their tutor (see contact list) to make them aware.